 Tata HBX Electric a.k.a Tata Hornbill Electric

 Tata’s Maruti Ignis fighter is currently in the final stages of development and was showcased at the Auto Expo as the near-production Tata HBX.
-An Economic Times report said that following the Tata Altroz EV, the company will unleash the Tata Hornbill EV (codename) for a price of less than Rs.
-10 lakh.
+An Economic Times report said that following the Tata Altroz EV, the company will unleash the Tata Hornbill EV (codename) for a price of less than Rs.10 lakh.
 The Hornbill electric will receive the Ziptron technology that gives it a high-capacity Lithium-Ion battery and powerful permanent-magnet AC motor to leave it with a 300+ km driving range (under ARAI test conditions).
-The Hornbill is set to become the most affordable long-range Tata electric vehicle when it reaches showrooms late next year.
+The Hornbill is set to become the most affordable long-range Tata electric vehicle when it reaches showrooms within 2 years.

 Renault Kwid Electric

-Mercedes-Benz India has revealed the electric vehicle equivalent of the Mercedes GLC Class – the Mercedes EQC – which will be introduced in Q3 of 2020 at a price of about INR 1.4 crore (ex-showroom).
+Mercedes-Benz India has revealed the electric vehicle equivalent of the Mercedes GLC Class – the Mercedes EQC – which will be introduced in the coming weeks at a price of about Rs.1.4 crore (ex-showroom).
 The EQC is powered by two asynchronous motors that develop 408 hp and 760 Nm of torque.
 The motor draws supply from an 80 kWh Li-Ion battery pack.
 The company has said that through the EQC it wants to establish luxury electric motoring in India.

 Haima Bird Electric EV1

-Chinese automaker Haima Automobile, in partnership with Bird Electric, unveiled its first electric car for India, Bird Electric EV1, which will be priced at Rs 10 lakh on-road.
+Chinese automaker Haima Automobile, in partnership with Bird Electric, unveiled its first electric car for India, Bird Electric EV1, which will be priced at Rs.10 lakh on-road.
 Haima will be manufacturing the EV1 in partnership with Bird Electric at the plant in Manesar, Haryana.
 The EV1 will be offered in two variants – one with a range of 200 km per charge and another with a 300 km range.
-The car is expected to roll out in the second half of 2021.
+The car was expected to roll out in the second half of 2021 but the project could be slightly delayed due to COVID-19.

 The Bird Electric EV1 comes fitted with a 20.42 kWh or a 28.5 kWh battery according to the variant and produces a power of 30 kW and a torque of 95 Nm or 150 Nm.
 The EV1 can achieve a top speed of 120 km/h and the battery can be charged to full capacity in 9 to 11 hours.